nish12965/BIMP/README.md

 # 🖼️ BIMP
-**BIMP** (Bitmap Image Manipulation Program) is a free and opensource cli program for windows, linux and mac systems.It allow users to lots of feature like color inversion, grayscaling, adjusting brightness and constrast, color-channel filter etc.
+**BIMP** (Bitmap Image Manipulation Program) is a free and opensource cli program for windows, linux and mac systems.It allows users to perform operation like color inversion, grayscaling, adjusting brightness and constrast, color-channel filter etc.
 ## Current Status
 All core features have been implemented by our team members and we are working hard to implement more/optional fatures and fixing bugs.
 ## Core Features